stanley-gu/standardsCh/chapter.md

 an SBW installation.
 COPASI and SBML ODE Solver may also be used as simulation engines alongside RoadRunner within SBW [@bergmann2008comparing].

-Instead of interpreting model equations, roadRunner will  compiles the model equations dynamically, which results in  much improved performance when compared with traditional simulators.
+Instead of interpreting model equations, RoadRunner compiles the model equations dynamically, which results in  much improved performance when compared with traditional simulators.
 RoadRunner uses the integrator CVODE and NLEQ for steady state analysis [@cohen1996cvode].
 To further speed up the simulation, the model is separated into a system of independent and dependent variables.
 This separation process is described in detail in [@vallabhajosyula2006conservation].
-Thus, all major operating systems are supported given that roadRunner only depends on CVODE and NLEQ being available on the platform.
+Thus, all major operating systems are supported given that RoadRunner only depends on CVODE and NLEQ being available on the platform.

 ## MATLAB